Tokyo Olympics Digest: Titmus pips Ledecky to gold in 400m freestyle | DW | 26.07.2021

 "It means the world to be me," Peaty told BBC Sport.
 "It is not about who is the best all year round, it is who is the best on the day.
 It is about who is adaptable and who wants it more.

+Nishiya failed to land her first two tricks but a strong finish saw her total 15.26 points to beat out fellow teenagers Rayssa Leal of Brazil, 13, and compatriot Funa Nakayama, 16.

+It's Japan's second gold in skateboarding after Yuto Horigome won the men's street on Sunday.

-In the men's triathlon, Kristian Blummenfelt made a comeback victory for finish atop the podium - a first medal for Norway in the event.
+In the men's triathlon, Kristian Blummenfelt made a comeback victory to finish atop the podium - a first medal for Norway in the event.

-Blummenfelt trailed in fifth following the 1500-meter swim and 40-kilometer but surged ahead during the 5-kilometer run to post a time of one hour, 45 minutes and four seconds.
+Blummenfelt trailed in fifth following the 1500-meter swim and 40-kilometer cycle but surged ahead during the 10-kilometer run to post a time of one hour, 45 minutes and four seconds.

 Britain's Alex Yee finished 11 seconds behind to take silver, while New Zealand's Hayden Wilde finished third.